Godalming, Surrey> Picture Gallery> Godalming Section> This page

 This 1903 view of Charterhouse Road was taken from Frith Hill, probably by the photographer who took the picture of Peperharow Road, Godalming, 1903; the two pictures were taken from the same position.

-Charterhouse School can be seen on the skyline on the left and there are a few properties set back from the left hand side of Charterhouse Road - some of which were the school's boarding houses - though most of the land beside the road was still undeveloped.
-Of large buildings top, right of centre and to the left of the arrow, is Bodeites which was also a Charterhouse masters' house where the pupils boarded.
+Charterhouse School can be seen on the skyline on the left and there are a few properties set back from the left hand side of Charterhouse Road.
+Some were the school's boarding houses.
+However, most of the land beside the road was still undeveloped.
+The large building top, right of centre and to the left of the arrow, is Bodeites which was also a Charterhouse masters' house where the pupils boarded.
 Hodgsonites is to its left but is largely hidden by trees.

 The large Edwardian house surrounded by trees on the right, near the bottom of the picture, was initially called Sylvanhurst[1] and is now known as Fairhill but in the inter war years it was given the name "Dibrugarh"[2] by its then owner.
 It is on the hillside above the road, at the top of a long drive.